Football Forecast: East, West Rain Threats | Weather.com

 This could have been a bigger headache if the NFL schedule had a bunch of games along the I-95 corridor Sunday.

-A couple of East Coast games could be affected by the nor'easter.
-If you're heading to either of these games, plan to bring rain gear, just in case:
+A few other games in the East could be affected by the nor'easter.
+If you're heading to any of these games, plan to bring rain gear, just in case.

 - L.A.
 Rams at Baltimore Ravens (Sunday, 1 p.m.
 ET)